tudelft3d/Random3Dcity/README.md

 Conditions for use
 ---------------------

 This software is free to use.
-However, you are kindly requested to acknowledge the use of this software by citing it in a research paper you are writing, reports, and/or other applicable materials; and mentioning the [3D Geoinformation group at the Delft University of Technology](http://3dgeoinfo.bk.tudelft.nl/).
+You are kindly requested to acknowledge the use of this software by citing it in a research paper you are writing, reports, and/or other applicable materials; and mentioning the [3D Geoinformation group at the Delft University of Technology](https://3d.bk.tudelft.nl/).
 If you are using the engine and/or the data in a research, please cite the following paper:

     @inproceedings{Biljecki:2014ub,
         author = {Biljecki, Filip and Ledoux, Hugo and Stoter, Jantien},